-Aedes aegypti OX3604C is a female-flightless RIDL strain.
+Aedes aegypti OX3604C is a female-flightless strain.
 When mosquitoes are reared without the antidote, tetracycline, adult females cannot fly or mate.
 Flightless females in the wild cannot seek hosts or mates, find a blood meal or spread disease.
-They are likely to be rapidly eaten by predators so this trait is equivalent functionally to a lethal condition.
-Continual releases of sufficient numbers of RIDL males will reduce the target population to below the level needed to transmit disease.
-The lethality is clearly late enough to reap the benefits of larval competition for resources.
-The strain contains the DsRed and AmCyan markers which are clearly visible in larvae, a useful tool for quality control in production and effective monitoring in the field.
+Continual releases of sufficient numbers of Oxitec males will reduce the target population to below the level needed to transmit disease.
+The self-limiting gene effect is clearly late enough to reap the benefits of larval competition for resources.
+The strain contains the DsRed2 and AmCyan markers which are clearly visible in larvae, a useful tool for quality control in production and effective monitoring in the field.
 OX3604C is available in a Mexican and Asian genetic background.

 The advantage of this strain is that there is no need for manual sex separation, which leads to some damage from handling.
 The strain also offers greater flexibility in distribution because eggs, as well as adults and pupae, can be distributed.
 Individuals, as well as government vector control teams, in disease endemic communities can participate in the control.